Ireland’s Health Status

 Imports from Non-EU States / Third Countries (including Great Britain)

-Susceptible and/or vector species may be imported from the list of territories outlined in Annex XXI of Commission Implementing Regulation (EU) 2021/404, as amended.
+Certain listed species may be imported from the list of territories outlined in Annex XXI of Commission Implementing Regulation (EU) 2021/404, as amended.

 See our section on Certification Requirements in order to ensure that your consignment travels with the correct health documentation for import to Ireland.